dji-sdk/Mobile-UXSDK-Beta-iOS/README.md

 With the UX SDK 5.0 version we are introducing an easy way to customize all the UI elements, as well as extend the base classes to build your own custom widgets.
 For more details, see the [UX SDK 5.0 overview](https://github.com/dji-sdk/Open-Source-UXSDK-iOS/wiki).

-Check out our [sample app](https://github.com/dji-sdk/Mobile-UXSDK-Beta-iOS/tree/master/UXSDKBetaSampleApp) to get started.
+Check out our sample app code in this repository with instructions on how to get started [here](https://github.com/dji-sdk/Open-Source-UXSDK-iOS/UXSDKBetaSample).

 ## Installation